Courquetaine - Ozouer le Voulgis via Retal

 - Walking and Hiking Trails (PR®), generally local circular loops lasting a few hours: a single yellow mark (the original colour), or blue, green, orange, etc. Note: as these trails are increasing in number, a PR® may have recently changed colour.

-Warning: some sections are muddy in wet weather.
+Please note: some sections are muddy in wet weather.

 Worth a visit

-Shortly before (3) Retal Farm, formerly the fiefdom of Relly or Rethal, dates back to the Middle Ages.
+Shortly before (3) Retal Farm, the former fiefdom of Relly or Rethal, dates back to the Middle Ages.
 In the 17th century, this seigneurial manor was remodelled and converted into a farm.
 Retal was therefore probably spelled Rehthal in the past, meaning ‘valley of the deer’ in German.

 The imposing Church of Saint-Martin is a Renaissance-style building constructed around 1530–1540 on the site of the former oratory founded in 1206.
 Its bell tower rises more than 30 metres above the Briard countryside.
 It was surrounded by the seigneurial manor house and connected to the priory, which had become the Celestine farm.